Organum: Notre-Dame school

-The relevant contemporary authors that write about organum of the Notre-Dame school, Anonymous IV, Johannes de Garlandia, the St. Emmeram Anonymous and Franco of Cologne, to name a few, are not always as clear as could be desired.
-Nevertheless, a lot of information can be distilled from the comparative research of their writings.
+The relevant contemporary authors who write about the organum of the Notre-Dame school, Anonymous IV, Johannes de Garlandia, the St. Emmeram Anonymous and Franco of Cologne, to name a few, are not always as clear as could be desired.
+Nevertheless, much information can be distilled from the comparative research of their writings.
 Organum purum is one of three styles of organum, which is used in section where the chant is syllabic thus where the tenor can not be modal.
 As soon as the chant uses ligatures, the tenor becomes modal and it will have become discant, which is the second form.
 The third form is copula (Lat. coming together) which in the words of Johannes de Garlandia "is between organum and discant". and according to Waite a bridge section between modal and non-modal sections.
 It seems that for most instances we can take Garlandia literally where he says 'between' organum and discant.
 In organa dupla, the copula is very similar to a short, cadential organum purum section but in organa tripla or conducti it is seen that irregular notation is used.
 Either the last notes of ligatures are affixed with a plica which divides the notes in smaller values, or a series of disjunct rests is used in jolting succession in both parts, creating what is also called hocket.
 These features also can be frequently found in two-part discantus on special cadences or a preparation of a cadence, where they are also referred to as "copulae".
 Garlandia states simply: "a copula is where are any number of lines are found". referring to the plicae or rest-signs.
-Thus organum duplum on a texted chant as a Gradual, Responsory or the Verse of an Alleluia can be schematized as follows:
+Thus organum duplum on a texted chant as a gradual, responsory or the verse of an Alleluia can be schematized as follows: